spignelon/Letter-Recognition_Project-ML/README.md

 ## License

-This project is licensed under the terms of the MIT License.
-You can find the full license text [here](https://github.com/spignelon/Letter-Recognition_Project-ML/blob/main/LICENSE).
+This project is licensed under the terms of the [MIT License](https://github.com/spignelon/Letter-Recognition_Project-ML/blob/main/LICENSE).